IsmaelBuere/probando/README.md

 ## Description

-in this project we are looking to create a function based on the printf from the <stdio.h> library that fulfills the same functions and requirements as the original one
+In this project we are looking to create a function based on the printf from the <stdio.h> library that fulfills the same functions and requirements as the original one.

 ## Compilation